sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/math_generate.md

 ## Example Command

-All of the various options are listed in the bin/math_generate.sh file.
+All of the various options are listed in the math_generate.sh file.
 Here is one of them:

 ```bash
 out_path='./math_outputs/bk_08'